USS Cythera (PY-31): Zionist service

-The refugees arrived in Marseilles on 28 February 1947, and on 1 March 1947 Ben Hecht got underway from Port de Bouc with 597, 600, or "over 600" passengers (sources disagree) and a crew of 27 aboard, expecting to arrive off Palestine on the evening of 7 March.
+The refugees arrived in Marseille on 28 February 1947, and on 1 March 1947 Ben Hecht got underway from Port de Bouc with 597, 600, or "over 600" passengers (sources disagree) and a crew of 27 aboard, expecting to arrive off Palestine on the evening of 7 March.
 After departing Port de Bouc, she was renamed MS Ben Hecht.
 Plans called for small boats to meet her off the coast of Palestine and take her passengers to shore, allowing Ben Hecht to return to Europe to pick up more refugees.
 The Irgun planned to make diversionary attacks on British facilities in Palestine on the evening of 7 March 1947, to distract British forces while Ben Hecht approached Palestine and enhance her chances of reaching the coast and discharging her passengers undetected.
 In the event British forces captured her, her crew members planned to remain separate from the passengers so that the British would arrest the crew, unlike the practice on Haganah-sponsored ships, whose crews mixed in with passengers to try to avoid arrest.
 Because the crew members almost all were Americans, the Irgun believed that their arrest would force the British to put them on trial, providing the Zionist movement a forum in which to argue that Jewish immigration to Palestine was legal because it fulfilled the League of Nations mandate to create a Jewish homeland in Palestine.

-An hour after sunrise on 2 March 1947, Ben Hecht′s port engine broke down when its piston oil-pump rod punched a hole in a crankcase while the ship wss passing through a narrow channel through an uncleared minefield.
+An hour after sunrise on 2 March 1947, Ben Hecht′s port engine broke down when its piston oil-pump rod punched a hole in a crankcase while the ship was passing through a narrow channel through an uncleared minefield.
 If the unreliable starboard engine also broke down, Ben Hecht faced the danger of drifting out of the channel and striking a mine.
 After rejecting an order to return to Port de Bouc, her crew, reasoning that returning was as dangerous as proceeding, made emergency repairs allowing the engine to operate at reduced speed and continued the voyage.
 A breakdown in communications ensued: Ben Hecht′s radiomen were unable to inform the Irgun that the delay for repairs and Ben Hecht′s subsequent reduced speed meant that she would arrive off Palestine on 8 March instead of 7 March; meanwhile, the Irgun had rescheduled its diversionary attacks for the evening of 8 March, but Irgun-trained Betar members aboard Ben Hecht to escort the refugees failed to inform Ben Hecht′s crew of the change in the Irgun's plans, and Ben Hecht arrived off Palestine on 8 March before the Irgun attacks began.